gargsaar/singlepage_website_ni/_posts/2019-08-24-life-is-full-of-surprises-mostly-good.markdown

 I entered her room.
 The room was colourful and bright.
 Walls were nicely decorated with family photos all around.
 A bright sunlight pierced through the floral curtains which along with a pleasant aroma was just enough to upbeat my mood.

-To my surprise, she was not alone.
+Next sixty minutes was the most beautiful time of my life.
+I had the best date possible.
+It was a date with not one, but two beautiful girls as she was not alone.
 She was with Riya.
 Her best friend, and my school mate who had a crush on me.
-The laddoo in my heart split into two.
+The laddoo in my heart split into two, and I smiled thinking life is so full of surprises, and mostly good :).

-Next sixty minutes was the most beautiful time of my life.
-I had the best date possible.
-It was a date with not one, but two beautiful girls.
-One who liked me and the other whom I liked.